marvinmuenger/portfolio/data/blog/quick-drive-tech-stack.md

 In addition to the main technologies mentioned above, I also use a number of other technologies to build Quick Drive.
 These include:

-- **Stripe** to allow users to invoie their driving students and receive payments
+- **Stripe** to allow users to invoice their driving students and receive payments
 - **SMTP2GO** to send emails and track the status of sent invoices
 - **Netlify** to host the web application